 The second thing to be aware of is that windows themselves are poor insulators of heat.
 Glass passes heat through by nature.
 While walls aren’t perfect insulators either, the fact of the matter is that glass lets a lot more heat or cool in than walls do.

 That means the more window surface area you have, the more the outside temperature will affect the inside temperature.
 If you live in moderate climates, the effect could be negligible.
-If you live in very hot or very cold climates however, this can have a big impact.
+However, if you live in very hot or very cold climates, this can have a big impact.

 The Direction Your Windows Face